MichaelCorelli/Calibration_of_a_real_Robot/README.md

 ## Analysis of the output
 Both calibration methods (numerical and analytical Jacobian) reach very similar results in terms of final error and overall improvement, as confirmed by the chi-square and L2 norm errors.

+**Models** utilized:
+- Simplified model: models only the key components of the system, using fewer parameters.
+It is more computationally efficient.
+- Realisitc mdoel: more detailed and accurate representations of the robot’s physical behavior, offering greater model fidelity at the cost of increased computational complexity.

 **Numerical stability**
+- Analytical jacobian:
-- Analytical jacobian: converges in fewer iterations
+  - converges in fewer iterations
+  - produces parameter that are more consistent with the physical behavior of the robot
+  - achieves better final errors
+  - provides more consistent and stable sensor position estimates
+- Numerical jacobian:
-- Numerical jacobian: requires more iterations and shows larger oscillations in the estimated parameters.
-Notably, ktraction reaches an unrealistically high value.
+  - requires more iterations to converge
+  - shows larger oscillations in the estimated parameters

-**Estimated parameters**
-The parameters ktraction and ksteer are more realistic and physically consistent when using the analytical Jacobian.

-**Correction matrix**
-The analytical jacobian leads to a correction matrix with significantly less distortion:
-- scale factor y: -40 vs. -159
-- cross-coupling xy: 33 vs. 105

-These anomalous values in the numerical jacobian may indicate instability or noise in the Jacobian computation process.

 ## Conclusions
+The analytical jacobian provides the best performance:
+- faster and more stable convergence
+- more realistic and physically consistent parameter estimates
+- lower final errors and better calibration accuracy

+The simpified model performs comparably to the realisitc model, but:
+- is more computationally efficient
+- achieves nearly identical improvements in final error
+- is preferable when computational resources are limited

 The trajectory reconstruction using the simplified model shows excellent accuracy, with an L2 norm error of mean 0.079684, min 0.000000 and max 0.172628.

-The analytical Jacobian provides a more stable, coherent, and physically meaningful calibration:
-- faster convergence
-- more realistic parameter estimates
-- less distortion in the correction matrix
+The best result is obtained using the simplified model with the analytical Jacobian, which offers the best trade-off between accuracy, stability and computational efficiency.
+- mean final error 0.8269 m
+- error reductiuon 94.3%
+- estimated paramters: physically plausible and consistent

 ## How run the code
 ```shell